eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + ***Experience with metrics systems such as Grafana.***
 + ***Experience working with analytics tools such as Google Analytics, Heap Analytics, Chartmogul, Baremetrics, Periscope, Tableau, Mode Analytics, Looker, or similar***
 + Data engineering experience and data pipeline tooling (e.g. Airflow, DBT) experience is a plus
++ To learn about the latest trends in hiring, technology, software development practices, data science workflows, machine learning workflows, and research
 + skill set:
 	- Understand data landscape i.e tooling, tech stack, source systems etc. and work closely with the data Engineering team to improve the data collection and quality.
 	- Ability to define and spot macro and micro levels trends with statistical significance on a regular basis and understand key drivers driving those trends.